mutsujitakahashi/RepData_PeerAssessment1/PA1_template.md

 I chose a very simple imputing methods of abandoning NA's.
 The reason described below:

 In this data, all NA's are all throughout the day.
-In other word a bunch of NA's are same date and there are no other data of the date.
+In other word a bunch of NA's are same date and there are no other data of that date.

 ```r